 I have also reviewed the Instant Colors from Scale 75, although I have not yet created a comparison chart for them:

 Question remains, which is my favourite range of all?
-I still prefer Contrast, as they are the most richly pigmented paints, and have a good selection of colours.
-Xpress Colors are a close second, but I also use the few unique Dipping Ink colours you can’t find in the Contrast range.
-I wasn’t a fan of the original Speedpaint’s reactivation, but now that the 2.0 formula made the paints more stable, I can definitely see using them more often.
+I’d say I still prefer Contrast, as they are the most richly pigmented paints, and have a good selection of colours.
+I wasn’t a fan of the original Speedpaints’ reactivation, but now that the 2.0 formula made the paints more stable, I found I use them more often, as the range offers a lot of choice.
+Xpress Colors’ slightly lower pigmentation limits their use a little bit, but they have some really nice colours and work well in combination with preshading, for example Slapchop or a zenithal basecoat.
 Instant Colors are the most different from all the others as they use opaque pigments, you can create some nice effects with them but I’ll only use them rarely.

 If I’d have to make a tier list of all one coat paints currently on the market, it would look like this:

-I hope this post can be a valuable resource to you, so let me know in the comments if this was helpful and/or leave a reaction.
+I hope this post can be a valuable resource to you, so let me know in the comments if this was helpful, and/or leave a reaction below.
 Also, find us on our Discord server if you want to discuss Contrast and “one coat” paints.
-Thanks for reading!
+Thanks for reading, and happy hobbying!

 Support our work

 Tale of Painters ist das inoffizielle Warhammer-Onlinemagazin VON Hobbyisten FÜR Hobbyisten.
 Unterstützt unsere Arbeit, damit wir euch auch weiterhin mit neuem Content versorgen können.
 Nutzt dazu gerne die Links von unseren 🇩🇪 / 🇦🇹 Partnerläden für euren nächsten Einkauf: